-Ms Caroline Beckershaus
+Ms Caroline Beckershaus Mr Marcos González isa@esade.edu

-isa@esade.edu

-The International Student Advisor (ISA) is responsible for any non-academic issues you may have before or during your stay at ESADE, no matter what program you're enrolled in.
-Her job is to help you with visa issues before you arrive, to help you settle in to ESADE and Barcelona / Sant Cugat quickly and comfortably and to help you wend your way through not only Spanish paperwork but also Catalan / Spanish culture.
+The International Student Advisors (ISA) are responsible for any non-academic issues you may have before or during your stay at ESADE, no matter what program you're enrolled in.
+Their job is to help you with visa issues before you arrive, to help you settle in to ESADE and Barcelona / Sant Cugat quickly and comfortably and to help you wend your way through not only Spanish paperwork but also Catalan / Spanish culture.